shital008-JH/XOgame/README.md

 7. Use the **Reset Game** button to clear scores, reset player names to default, and start fresh.

 ---

-## Project Structure

-├── index.html # Main HTML structure of the app
-├── styles.css # CSS styling for layout and appearance
-├── script.js # JavaScript logic for game mechanics
-└── README.md # This documentation file

----

 ## Technologies Used